 The March 2018 edition of the highly esteemed journal, Tobacco Control, contains interesting examples of infelicitous writing, to say nothing of wrong-headed ideas: addiction sticks and tobacco control vaccine.

 As part of an attack on Philip Morris International’s cynical and false claim, ‘We’re trying to give up cigarettes’, it’s gratifying that the editor, Professor Ruth E Malone, is now catching up with what I’ve been saying for years.
-She calls for the phasing out of cigarette sales, though she says it in a somewhat curious fashion:
+She calls for the phasing out of cigarette sales, though in a somewhat curious fashion:

 Not a single additional study is needed to demonstrate that cigarettes kill more people, more reliably, than any other product.